gojilabs/interview-grocery-list-fullstack/README.md

 # Interview Project: Grocery List
 We need to build a grocery list web app.
 The goal is to make it easy for me to remember what food to buy at the grocery store.
 There is a full-stack application that should use the backend.
 This app will use React on the frontend and [NestJS](https://nestjs.com/) on the backend.
-The database for the project should be PostgreSQL and the abstraction layer should be handled by [Prisma](https://www.prisma.io/).
+The database for the project should be PostgreSQL and the abstraction layer should be handled by [Prisma](https://www.prisma.io/) but you can use any other ORM you prefer.
 Indexes should be thought through and be effective.
-This application should have authorization and authentication.

 Both parts of the app should use Typescript.
-Fronted part should use [material ui](https://mui.com/material-ui/) and [react-query](https://react-query.tanstack.com/).
+Fronted part should use [material ui](https://mui.com/material-ui/) (or any other UI library you prefer) and [react-query](https://react-query.tanstack.com/).
 For the fronted application, you can choose between [NextJS](https://nextjs.org/) or [Vite](https://vitejs.dev/).

 # The application